RISs and Sidelink Communications in Smart Cities: The Key to Seamless Localization and Sensing: RIS-Enabled las Scenarios

 \subsubsection{{\rm A2)} \textbf{Multi-RIS-Enabled UE Localization}}

-If multiple RISs are simultaneously available, the requirements for LOS and \ac{wb} are unnecessary.
+If multiple RISs are simultaneously available, the requirements for LOS and delay estimations are unnecessary.
 The \acp{aod} from different RISs can be estimated and used to localize the UE by intersecting the \ac{aod} lines.
-In this way, localization tasks can be completed using \ac{nb} signals, which saves bandwidth resources for communications.
-Figure~\ref{fig-3} shows the \ac{peb} of the target UE with different positions inside a $5\times 10$ m$^2$ area.
+Fig.~\ref{fig-3} shows the \ac{peb} of the target UE with different positions inside a $5\times 10$ m$^2$ area.
 As shown, with multiple RISs, the UE is localizable even under blockage of the LOS path between the beacon and the UE.
 However, the localization tasks cannot be performed when only one anchor (beacon or RIS) is visible to the UE (see the yellow triangular area around the point $[3,3]$ m).